 Collaborators in this venture include:

-- A former doctoral student in the lab, Dr. Minn Yoon (University of Alberta), whose contribution will explore oral hygiene in long-term care, with a specific interest in the co-occurrence of poor oral care and dysphagia.
+- A former doctoral student in the lab, Minn Yoon (University of Alberta), whose contribution will explore oral hygiene in long-term care, with a specific interest in the co-occurrence of poor oral care and dysphagia.
 Colonization of the mouth with bacteria is known to be a risk for developing aspiration pneumonia.
-During the course of her Ph.D. studies, Dr. Yoon was involved in the development of the RNAO’s best practice guidelines regarding oral care by nurses.
+During the course of her Ph.D. studies, Minn Yoon was involved in the development of the RNAO’s best practice guidelines regarding oral care by nurses.